 Before lowering the tower, make sure the bimini is moved to the upright position.
 This is done by pulling the pin on each side of the bimini mounting bracket to the tower.
 Push the bimini up 90 degrees and lock it back in place.
-The bimini should now be poiniing straight up to the sky.
+The bimini should now be pointing straight up to the sky.
 Now that the bimini is in the correct position you may now proceed to lower the tower.

 To lower this tower you use a switch that is located in the rear portside storage compartment.
 When lowering press the switch down and continue to hold the switch until the tower has stopped moving.
 Once the tower has stopped lowering you may release the switch.
 To raise the tower up, press the switch up and continue to hold the switch down until the tower connects back with the base of the tower.
 Once it connects you will hear a clicking sound, that is the tower telling you it has been connected and you can stop pressing the switch.
+Once the tower is raised, return the bimini to the original position by pulling the locking pins on each side of the bimini mounting bracket and laying the bimini forward.
+Make sure the pins are locked once the bimini has reached this position.

 This switch will only operate if the key next to the tower switch is put in and turned to the ON position.
 If the key is not in the tower switch will not work.
-Make sure the key to the tower switch is stored away and not left in when not lowering or raising the tower
+Make sure the key to the tower switch is stored away and not left in when not lowering or raising the tower.